webdriverio-community/wdio-cucumberjs-json-reporter/README.md

 [![NPM](https://nodei.co/npm/wdio-cucumberjs-json-reporter.png)](https://nodei.co/npm/wdio-cucumberjs-json-reporter/)

-> **THIS MODULE CAN ONLY WORK WITH WebdriverIO V5+!
+> **THIS MODULE CAN ONLY WORK WITH WebdriverIO V5+!**

 > **THIS MODULE IS NOT A REPLACEMENT OF [wdio-multiple-cucumber-html-reporter](https://github.com/wswebcreation/wdio-multiple-cucumber-html-reporter).
-THAT MODULE ONLY SUPPORTS WEBDRIVERIO V4 AND ALSO CREATES A REPORT**
+THAT MODULE ONLY SUPPORTS WEBDRIVERIO V4 AND ALSO CREATES A REPORT.
+THIS MODULE ONLY CREATES A JSON, NO REPORT!!**

 ## What does it do
 This reporter will generate a **Cucumber JSON file** for each feature that is being tested.
 The JSON file can be used with whatever report you want to use like for example [multiple-cucumber-html-reporter](https://github.com/wswebcreation/multiple-cucumber-html-reporter).